 The Division of MCH Workforce Development is initiating a new Trainee Webinar series aimed at providing current and recent MCH Training Program trainees with networking and professional development opportunities.
 This inaugural webinar will focus on trainee mentoring experiences and explore trainee perspectives on the following topics:

-The moderator for this webinar is: Michelle Menser, MPH Public Health Analyst Division of MCH Workforce Development
+The moderator for this webinar is: Michelle Menser Tissue, MPH Public Health Analyst Division of MCH Workforce Development